stuartschafer/Job-Tracker-2.0/README.md

 Make sure to **SAVE** :floppy_disk: the changes.
 These are remembered every time going forward.

+[:top:](#top)
 ## ##
-[:top:](#top)
 <a name="thankyou"></a>
 **THANK YOU** :thumbsup: for using this application, and please let me know any feedback or problems/bugs you might encounter.
 Of course positive comments are welcomed as well.
 I can be reached at **stuart_schafer@hotmail.com**.
-Enjoy and GOOD LUCK!
+Enjoy and GOOD LUCK on getting your next big job!

 **https://job-tracker-career.herokuapp.com/**